Safavid Khuzestan: History

 The valis of Hoveyzeh were largely autonomous, and in most of the 16th century took more part in the politics of Khuzestan and southern Iraq than the Safavids themselves.
 Their involvement in the politics of southern Iraq resulted in a conflict with the Ottoman Empire, who in the 1570s briefly occupied Arabestan, until they were forced to withdraw.
 Following this, the vali Sayyed Mobarak increased his anti-Ottoman activities, and also tried to increase his autonomy, as the Safavids were occupied with the second "Qizilbash civil war".
 Shah Abbas I did not accept this behaviour and thus resorted to military means twice against Sayyed Mobarak to keep him in control.
 In 1624, a member of the Mosha'sha' also governed Dowraq for some time.

 Sayyed Mansur was the last vali of Hoveyzeh to challenge Safavid rule, refusing to carry out direct orders from Shah Abbas I in 1620, who as a result had him removed.
 In 1650, Sayyed Ali Khan ibn Mowla was appointed the new vali of Hoveyzeh.
 His inability to control the Arab tribes culminated in a revolt, which was eventually suppressed by Manuchehr Khan, the governor of Lorestan.
 The latter himself took control over Hoveyzeh, and had Sayyed Ali Khan and his sons sent to Isfahan.
 It is uncertain who governed Arabestan following this event; Manuchehr Khan controlled Hoveyzeh for two years, and then afterwards its fortress was controlled by an Iranian force under the command of Mohammad Mo'men Beg.
 The latter was succeeded in 1655 by Safiqoli Beg, better known as Taniya Beg.
 During this period, Shushtar was governed by a Georgian gholam, Vakhushti Khan.

 In 1663, Sayyed Ali Khan ibn Mowla was restored as the vali of Hoveyzeh through the influence of the governor of Kuhgiluyeh, Zaman Khan.
-Following the death of Sayyed Ali Khan in 1681 or 1687, a struggle for succession ensured amongst his brother Abdollah and sons.
+Following Sayyed Ali Khan's death in 1681 or 1687, a struggle for succession ensued amongst his brother, Abdollah, and his sons.
 Order was only restored when Sayyed Farajollah was installed as the new vali in 1687.

 In 1736, Safavid rule over Iran was abolished and replaced by the Afsharid dynasty, established by the powerful Iranian commander Nader Shah of the Turkoman Afshar tribe.